 Furthermore, the provision of Accepting Deposits does not apply upon a Specified IFSC Public Company that accepts from its members the amount not exceeding 100% of the aggregate of the paid up share capital and free reserves.
 Moreover, such a company is prescribed to file the details of monies accepted to the Registrar in the specified manner.

 from its members by fulfilling the requirements specified in the Act, which has

 been framed by the Central Government of India in consultation with Reserve

 Bank of India.
 According to Section 73(2) company may subject to:

 Also Read: Acceptance of Deposit in Companies Act 2013.

-The provisions of Companies Act 2013 read with rules made under Chapter V, has brought several spruced up
+2013 read with rules made under Chapter V, has brought several spruced up

-As per this Act, no Company is allowed to accept, invite or renew deposits from the public.
+As per this Act, no Company is allowed to acceptance, invite or renew deposits from the public.
 Furthermore, the commencement of this Act has brought many benefits to the depositors.
 It has generated a sense of security in the minds of depositors about the money they have deposited.
 On the other hand, companies will have to adhere to new regulations and act accordingly.
 If a company fails to do so, it will have to face some serious implications.